Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 Coloration: Mystery snails are also known for their vivid and colorful appearance.
 Generally, they can be seen in black, gold, brown, and ivory colors.
 These colors will add a fresh new touch to your aquarium.

-Shell Coloration: Their shell also comes in a variety of patterns like solid coloration, gradient, or banded with white head and foot.
+Shell Coloration: Their shell also comes in various patterns like solid coloration, gradient, or banded with white head and foot.
 These color combinations make them stand out from the rest of their species.

-Size and Structure: Mystery snails can grow up to 2 inches, and their small size is what makes them fit for both small as well as large tanks.
-These snails also have spiral whorl like other snails but are comparatively small.
-Even an adult snail has only 4 whorls, all of which are small in size.
+Size and Structure: Mystery snails can grow up to 2 inches, and their small size makes them fit for small and large tanks.
+These snails also have spiral whorls like other snails but are comparatively small.
+Even an adult snail has only four whorls, all small in size.

 Operculum: It is a nail-shaped plate used to cover the opening part of the shell.
 The operculum tells whether the snail is healthy, alive, or dead.
 If it is closing properly, then it means the snail is healthy.
 But if it is not or if it falls off, it means something is wrong.

 Head: It is another important part of their body.
 They have two long tentacles, and just behind them are two eyes.
-With the help of these two, they find food, detect motion, and spot predators.
-If they detect predators, the snail hides inside the shell and closes the operculum until they feel safe.
+These two help them find food, detect motion, and spot predators.
+If they detect predators, the snail hides inside the shell and closes the operculum until it feels safe.

-Siphon: Below these tentacles, they have a mouth and another pair of tentacles, which they use for feeding.
-On the left side of the head, they have a siphon to pass water through the gills.
+Siphon: Below these tentacles, there is a mouth and another pair of tentacles, which they use for feeding.
+They have a siphon on the left side of the head to pass water through the gills.

 Mystery snail tank size

 Mystery snails are hardy, but rapid changes in water can affect their health.
-All they need is moderately moving and highly oxygenated water with plenty of plantation to feed and thrive.
+They only need moderately moving and highly oxygenated water with plenty of plantation to feed and thrive.

-If they ran out of food, they might try to swim out of water.
-So, make sure the lid is closed.
-The oxygen level can also be maintained through a heavy plantation.
+If they run out of food, they might try to swim out of water, so make sure the lid is closed.
+A heavy plantation can also maintain the oxygen level.
 Apart from this, make sure the water pH is high.

-The low pH can degrade the quality of the shell as it is made of calcium carbonate.
-The shell will start to dissolve in the water and make the Mystery snail vulnerable to other aquarium creatures.
+The low pH can degrade the quality of the shell, which is made of calcium carbonate.
+The shell will start to dissolve in the water, making the Mystery snail vulnerable to other aquarium creatures.

-If you see any crack or broken shell, it may indicate the low pH level or low carbonate in water.
-To keep their shell healthy and strong, you can add calcium supplements.
+If you see a crack or broken shell, it may indicate a low pH level or low carbonate in the water.
+You can add calcium supplements to keep their shells healthy and strong.

 What Size Aquarium Do They Need?

 The Mystery snails are kept in a community aquarium with tropical water conditions.
-The size of the aquarium doesn’t really matter as they can thrive in all of them.
+The aquarium size doesn’t really matter as they can thrive in all of them.
 As a beginner, you can start with an already established aquarium of size 5 to 10 gallons.

-For every 5 gallons, you can keep 1 to 2 snails so that they will get plenty of space to move and eat.
+You can keep 1 to 2 snails for every 5 gallons so that they have plenty of space to move and eat.

 Mystery Snail Tank Mates